 - Radiology implications of a lifetime clinical record

-- Privacy and confidenticality in clinical informatics, perils of the Internet
+- Privacy and confidentiality in clinical informatics, perils of the internet

 - Pediatric head & abdominal trauma